josephlewis/Seeing-While-Moving-Direction-Dependent-Visibility/README.md

 1. Open project using Seeing-While-Moving-Direction-Dependent-Visibility.Rproj to ensure relative paths work.
 2. Run the main R script in the R folder to reproduce the analyses.
     + Note: The Least Cost Paths and Viewsheds results are available in the Outputs folder.
     + The Direction Dependent Visibility function is in the Direction Dependent Visibility R script should you wish to use the function outside of this project.
-Note that you will need to set up GRASS in order for the function to work (see lines 64 to 73 of Direction Dependent Visibility calculation R script).
+Note that you will need to set up GRASS in order for the function to work (see lines 64 to 73 of main R script).

 How Direction-Dependent Visibity is calculated
 ---------------